- Association of anti-war lawyers determined to abolish nuclear weapons

 After the al-Qaeda terrorist attacks of September 11, 2001, LCNP attorneys demanded that the U.S. forswear any possibility of a military response.
 Explaining that lawyers who were concerned about peace had a moral and professional duty to “swim against the tide of public opinion,” LCNP president Peter Weiss – who, along with his wife, Cora Weiss, had been a pro-Soviet activist during the Cold War – insisted that “[a] terrorist attack, no matter how heinous, committed by non-state actors, is not a casus belli, an ‘act of war,’ except in a metaphorical sense.”
 Such an occurrence “therefore cannot justify a state resorting to war against another state in response to the attack,” Mr. Weiss added, “unless the other state’s responsibility for the attack has been unambiguously established.”
 Further, Weiss predicted that if the U.S. were to attack Afghanistan for having given safe haven to Osama bin Laden and al-Qaeda, the result would be “a holy war … and, if not the end of democracy as we know it, at least its diminution.”

-After 9/11, LCNP attorneys demanded that the U.S. forswear any military response to the attacks.
-"What is needed at this juncture is the establishment of a global legal regime dealing specifically with terrorism," claimed LCNP Vice President Saul Mendlovitz, a professor of international law at Rutgers University, in the Fall 2001 issue of the LCNP's newsletter, BOMBS AWAY!
-Moreover, Mendlovitz insisted, the attacks "could—and should—lead to the establishment of a global police force."
+“What is needed at this juncture is the establishment of a global legal regime dealing specifically with terrorism,” claimed LCNP vice president Saul Mendlovitz, a professor of international law at Rutgers University, in the Fall 2001 issue of the LCNP newsletter, BOMBS AWAY!
+Moreover, said Mendlovitz, the 9/11 attacks “could—and should—lead to the establishment of a global police force.”